Maan-py/Maan-py/README.md

 - 💻 Started on 1 Dec 2021

-- 🎒 Currently studying at -
+- 🎒 Currently studying at the middle of nowhere

 - 🖥️ Visit my portfolio at https://maanportfolio.vercel.app/